gretkierewicz/dissertation/README.md

 - Changing import procedure - will need messages to give feedback about failed records and such
 - Eliminating creation of empty string entries in the Degrees and Positions tables
+- Messages about statuses - edited properly deleted and so on
+- Updated import procedure for employees model - more validation of data

 To be done:

-- Validation of fields/moving some parts of code to models if needed
-- Messages about statuses - edited properly deleted and so on
-- Validation of UNIQUE columns -> form should pop out message about field (it does not now)
+- Change methods that should be 'PUT' or 'DELETE' at least to the 'POST' for now!
+- Validation in the online form - popping out messages for fields
 - Implement TESTS!